Developer-DAO/Lens-Graph-Subgraph/readme.md

 ## Schema

-[This resource](https://docs.lens.xyz/docs/introduction) is useful tu understand what we are trying to accomplish.
+[This resource](https://docs.lens.xyz/docs/introduction) is useful to understand what we are trying to accomplish.

 Lens already has a centralized API and we are trying to reproduce the entities we see there.